-The 2006 and 2007 legislation imposed strict requirements on the mining industry that must be assessed for compliance by the BMS.
-Actions completed in 2009 included:
+Legislation passed in 2006 and 2007 imposed strict requirements on the mining industry that must be assessed for compliance by the BMS.
+Actions completed in 2010 included:

 - Review Emergency Notification

 Plans from approximately 300

 mining operations throughout

 the state.
 Current status indicates

-that over 92% of the operators
+that over 93% of the operators

 have complied with this require ment.
 We continue to request

 information from the remaining

 operators, although there are no

 statutory criteria, either through

 notice of violation or cease-and desist orders, to require compliance.

-- Review underground mine operators' implementation plans to insure compliance with mining regulations.
-Review and approval by the State Mine Inspector included constant communications and frequent site visits during 2009.
+- Review underground mine operators' implementation plans to ensure compliance with mining regulations.
+Review and approval by the State Mine Inspector included constant communications and frequent site visits during 2010.

 - Development of rules defining Statutes was formulated, and approved by the Mining Safety Board (MSB).

-Rules were placed into the New Mexico Administrative Code (NMAC) regarding revisions to the penalty structure for emergency notification.
+Rules were placed into the New Mexico Administrative Code (NMAC) regarding revisions to the appeal process and coal certification requirements.

-One violation for failure of emergency notification was issued by the SMI during 2009.
-The incident for which the violation was issued involved a fire on a fuel truck which burned longer than one half hour.
+One violation for failure of emergency notification was issued by the SMI during 2010.
+The incident for which the violation was issued involved a fire at an underground gold mine.
 The operator failed to notify the SMI of the fire as required by regulation.